Arena-DAO/arena-smart-contracts/README.md

 - `packages`: This directory contains Rust packages that are used by the contracts.
 Each package has a Cargo.toml file and a src directory.

-- `scripts`: This directory contains batch files for generating the contract schemas and TypeScript types.
+- `scripts`: This directory contains batch files for checking and optimizing the contracts.

-- `ts-codegen`: This directory contains TypeScript code for generating TypeScript types from the contract schemas.
-The src directory contains the source code and the package.json file specifies the dependencies.

 ## Building and Testing

-The `scripts/check.bat` file is used to check for unused dependencies, format the code, and run clippy for linting.
+The `scripts/check` file is used to check for unused dependencies, format the code, and run clippy for linting.
 It uses the nightly version of cargo for these tasks.

-The `scripts/gen.bat` file is used to generate the contract schemas and TypeScript types.
+The `scripts/gen` file is used to generate the contract schemas and TypeScript types.
 It first generates the schemas for all contracts and then generates the TypeScript types.

-The `scripts/optimize.bat` file is used to optimize the smart contracts.
-It uses the Docker image `cosmwasm/workspace-optimizer:0.14.0` to run the optimization process.
+The `scripts/optimize` file is used to optimize the smart contracts.
+It uses the Docker image `cosmwasm/workspace-optimizer:0.15.0` to run the optimization process.

 The GitHub Actions workflows in the `.github/workflows` directory are used to run tests and lints on every push and pull request.

-## TypeScript Code Generation

-The TypeScript code generation is done by the `ts-codegen` package.
-The `src/codegen.ts` file uses the `@cosmwasm/ts-codegen` package to generate TypeScript types from the contract schemas.
-The generated types are output to the `./output` directory.

 ## Smart Contracts